36inn/SHL/README.md

-Data：data_test.zip includes data for random problems (R), benchmark problems (mk,rdata and vdata) and complexity analysis experiments, while data_dec.zip includes data used for model evaluation.
+Data：data_test.zip includes data for random problems (R), benchmark problems (mk, rdata and vdata) and complexity analysis experiments, while data_dec.zip includes data used for model evaluation.

 Scheduling rules： Run the main.py file directly.

-SHL：Run the train.py file to train the model, then run the test.py file on the test set.
-The requirements.txt file contains all packages and their corresponding versions.
+SHL：The model file stores the trained model parameters, so run the test.py file directly on the test set for inference.
+The requirements.txt file contains all software packages and their corresponding versions.
+Run the train.py file if you need the training process.

 GA：Run the main.py file directly.